wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

 ### Manual Installation

-*This section is a work in progress.
-For now, please use the recommended Docker setup above to ensure a consistent environment.*
+Reading the `Dockerfile` should make it very clear how to install all necessary software locally on a recen t Ubuntu system.

 ---

 ## Running the Software

-### Simulator Scripts
+### MPI Execution Simulator

 The simulator is invoked by the calibration scripts in (see next section).
 But the simulator can also be invoked stand-alone.

-Please refer to the `README` in the `simulator/` directory for detailed guideline on how to run the simulator.
+Please refer to the `README.md` in the `simulator/` directory for detailed guideline on how to run the simulator.

 ### Calibration Scripts

-Please refer to the `README` in the `calibration/` directory for detailed guidelines on how to run the calibration.
+Please refer to the `README.md` in the `calibration/` directory for detailed guidelines on how to run the calibration scripts.

 ---